 In either case, the common factor is that the conversion rate suffers.
 It is a loss-loss scenario in both cases.

 What are the Top Reasons for Abandoning Shopping Carts?

-To get a broader understanding of why shopping cart abandonment is a problem for retailers and what are the reasons behind it, you need to understand your customers and business processes thoroughly.
+To get a broader understanding of why shopping cart abandonment is a problem for retailers and what are the reasons behind it, you need to understand your customer persona and business processes thoroughly.